s-kyungyong/Kronos/Genome_assembly/README.md

 ### 1. Quality Control

-#### HiFi reads
+#### HiFi Reads

-We have the following HiFi reads as bam files from Revio.
-In this step, the bamfiles are converted into a fastq file, and the reads are filtered.
+We obtained HiFi reads from Revio as BAM files.
+In this step, BAM files are converted into FASTQ format, and reads are filtered to remove potential contaminants.
 ```
 ls -lha m84066_2305*
 -rwxr-xr-x 1 skyungyong ucb  45G Jun 12 20:07 m84066_230503_201048_s2.hifi_reads.default.bam